 About 2:30 p.m.
 June 22, 2009, as wreckers were tearing into the first base side of the ballpark, the entire upper deck unexpectedly collapsed upon itself.
 No one was hurt in the collapse, but a crane was caught in the debris, according to witness accounts.
 The collapse rendered the ballpark almost unrecognizable and gave the first idea of what it will look like to not have The Corner on the site for the first time in almost 100 years.

 But then demolition work stopped for more than a month with not a soul seen on the site except for the occasional trespasser going to pay his or her last respects.
 The demolition company said it was waiting for permission to close down Michigan Avenue, so it could raze the elevator tower and last remaining pieces of the park.
 For the City of Detroit being in such a rush to raze this significant piece of its past, the lengthy delay made the pain that much worse for preservationists.

 Finally, on Sept.
 10, demolition resumed with the clearing of rubble.
 On 9:24 a.m.
 Sept.
 21, the last piece of the storied ballpark was brought down.
 It was 14 months after demolition had started -- and nearly 10 years to the day that the final game was played at the site.

 The DEGC openly admitted in the newspapers that there are no redevelopment offers for the vacant site that is fenced in by a plain chain-link fence.
-As of August 2011, the site continues to be nothing but a fenced in grass lot that volunteers have to mow.
-Otherwise, the beloved field would be just another overgrown lot, indistinguishable from the tens of thousands that dot the city.
+For years, the site continued to be nothing but a fenced in grass lot that volunteers had to mow.
+Otherwise, the beloved field would have been just another overgrown lot, indistinguishable from the tens of thousands that dot the city.

 On Dec.
 16, 2009, the left field scoreboard from Tiger Stadium was installed at the baseball field at Wayne State University.